Registration and Pricing

 REGISTRATION

-Because of limited space at the venue of the Sheraton Centre Toronto Hotel downtown (updated venue), the workshop can only allow 175 registrants, unless spacing issues change.
+Because of limited space at the venue, the workshop can only allow 200 registrants, unless spacing issues change.
 For this reason, we encourage you to book sooner rather than later.

 Are spaces still available?
 Yes, we still have spaces available.
 We will announce RIGHT HERE, at this point on this web page, when all spaces are taken.
 If you do not see a note right here saying how all spaces are booked, then yes, we still have room, and you are encouraged to register.

-How to Register: The easy first step is simply to reach out to workshop organizer Brian Klems via email: WDWconference@gmail.com.
-He will pass along registration information to you, and give instructions on how to pay by PayPal or check or money order or credit card.
+To register, click the button above.
+Or reach out to workshop organizer Chuck Sambuchino via email: WritingDayWorkshops@gmail.com.
+He will pass along registration information to you, and give instructions on how to pay by credit card, PayPal, or check.
 Once payment is complete, you will have a reserved seat at the event.
 The TWW will send out periodic e-mail updates to all registered attendees with any & all news about the event.
-Because Brian plans different workshops, make sure you note that you’re inquiring about the Toronto workshop specifically.
+Because Chuck plans different workshops, make sure you note that you’re inquiring about the Toronto workshop specifically.

 Refunds: If you sign up for the event and have to cancel for any reason, you will receive 50% of your total payment back [sent by PayPal or U.S. dollar check/cheque or Money Order].
 The other 50% is nonrefundable and will not be returned, and helps the workshop ensure that only those truly interested in the limited spacing sign up for the event.
 (Please note that query editing payments are completely non-refundable if the instructor has already edited your letter.)